 Top 10 Zac Brown Band Songs

-As far as country music standards go, Zac Brown Band's songs are relatively new to the scene.
-Nevertheless, in three years time the band has successfully won the hearts of unsuspecting fans everywhere with their fun, easygoing nature and countless hit songs, from 'Chicken Fried' to 'Colder Weather.'
+By country music standards, Zac Brown Band‘s songs are relatively new.
+In just a few years time, the band has successfully won the hearts of unsuspecting fans everywhere with their fun, easygoing nature and endless stream of hit songs, from ‘Chicken Fried’ to ‘Colder Weather.’
 Without fail, we fall in love all over again with each new single from the Grammy winners.
-Taste of Country brings you our picks for the Top 10 Zac Brown Band songs, fresh as a Georgia peach in May.
+Taste of Country brings you our picks for the Top 10 Zac Brown Band Songs, fresh as a Georgia peach in May.

-'Knee Deep,' the latest single from the group, brings a taste of summer just in time for the change in weather -- from 'Colder Weather' to beach season, if you will.
+'Knee Deep,' brings a taste of summer just in time for the change in weather -- from 'Colder Weather' to beach season, if you will.
 Best of all, this Zac Brown Band song features Mr. Paradise himself, Jimmy Buffett, who offers a contrast to Brown's smooth vocals with his aged-to-perfection sound that music and margarita fans adore.

 'Whatever It Is'